Sana-u02/data-analysis-hub/Projects/Netflix Insights: EDA + Recommendations/README.md

 * Input any show or movie to get a list of similar titles.

 ## Potential Extensions

-* Add clustering with genre and duration features.
 * Include user ratings for personalized recommendations.
 * Predict content categories or popularity using machine learning models.